atsanchita/rakshakmesh/README.md

 # 🚨 RakshakMesh

 ### An Offline-First Emergency Communication and Response Network for Disaster Resilience

-> **"When the network fails, the lifeline stays connected."**
+> **"When the network fails, the lifeline stays connected throught RakshakMesh"**

 RakshakMesh is an **offline-first emergency communication and response system** designed for disaster situations where conventional internet and cellular connectivity may become unavailable, unreliable, or congested.